code-312/ceic-jekyll/pages/about-us/our-partners.md

   heading: Partner Organizations
   paragraph: The Coalition would not be where it is today without our partners.
 We
-    are incredibly grateful for the relationships we’ve built with all of the listed organization, and encourage you to plug in with our partners!
+    are incredibly grateful for the relationships we’ve built with all of the listed organizations, and encourage you to plug in with our partners!
   site_page: []
   alt_text: Resource fair with partner booths
   button_or_links: none